How to Prepare to Assign Temporary Guardianship for a Child

 A guardian is a person who has the right to act in loco parentis (in the place of a parent) for a minor child whose parents are deceased, incapacitated, or unfit.
 If you have minor children, it’s a good idea to appoint someone to be the children’s guardian, in the event that you pass away or become incapacitated.
 It’s certainly a loving action that you can take to provide for your children.
 If you don’t appoint a guardian, then, if you die or become incapacitated, someone else may step in and become the guardian of your children – and the guardian may be someone who you don’t want to be the children’s guardian.
 Many clients have asked me: how can I nominate a guardian for my children?

 You may appoint a guardian for your children by will, or by other written instrument.
 A will must be signed in the presence of two witnesses.
 Any other written instrument, in which you nominate a guardian, should be properly witnessed and notarized.
 It’s a good idea to have a lawyer prepare a document in which you nominate a guardian, to ensure that the document is properly drafted.
-The Persaud Law Office is willing to help you with these documents; contact us today for a free consultation.
+The Persaud Law Office is willing to help you with these documents; contact us today.

 If a child is born to parents who are married to each other, either parent, or both parents, may nominate a guardian.
 If a child is born to unmarried parents, the mother may nominate a guardian.
 If the father is an “acknowledged father” or an “adjudicated father”, then the father (or both the mother and the father) may nominate a guardian.
 For more information on how the father of a child born out of wedlock may become an acknowledged or an adjudicated father, click here.